-- Students, faculty, and staff will perform daily at home health screenings according to School policy.
-If they are experiencing any symptoms of COVID-19, they should stay home and notify the School Clinic (the designated COVID-19 point of contact).
+• Students, faculty, and staff will perform daily at home health screenings according to School policy.
+If they are experiencing any symptoms of COVID-19, they should stay home and notify the Pandemic Coordinator (the designated COVID-19 point of contact) in the Wellness Center at 214-856-6711.
+Health Clinic.

-Symptoms:

 - Temperature of 100°F or more

 - Sore throat

 - New uncontrolled cough that causes difficulty breathing (for those with chronic allergic/asthmatic cough, a change in their baseline)

-- Diarrhea, vomiting, or abdominal pain
+- Diarrhea, vomiting, or abdominal pain with associated COVID-19 symptoms

 - New onset of severe headache, especially with a fever

 - New loss of taste or smell

 - Congestion or runny nose (for those with chronic allergies, a change in their baseline)

 - Muscle or body aches

-- Fatigue that is greater than normal
+- Fatigue that is greater than normal: